AshenafiTech/Intelligent-Compliance-Analysis-for-Financial-Services/README.md

    - Process and embed data as described in the notebooks

 ## Usage
-- Launch the chatbot UI or API (to be implemented)
+- To use the system, run the RAG pipeline notebooks in the `notebooks/` directory.
+For a chatbot or API interface, see future releases or extend using the code in `src/`.
 - Ask questions like:
   - "Why are people unhappy with BNPL?"
   - "What are the top issues for Credit Cards in June 2024?"
 - The system retrieves relevant complaints and generates concise, evidence-backed answers

 ## Contributing
-1. Fork the repo and create your branch (`git checkout -b feature/your-feature`)
+1. Fork the repo and create your branch (`git checkout -b feature/your-branch-name`)
 2. Commit your changes (`git commit -am 'Add new feature'`)
-3. Push to the branch (`git push origin feature/your-feature`)
+3. Push to the branch (`git push origin feature/your-branch-name`)
 4. Open a Pull Request

 ## License